spring-guides/gs-spring-boot/README.md

 What you'll build
 -----------------

-This guide provides an introduction to Spring Boot.
+This guide provides an introduction to Spring Boot by building a simple web application.
+This doesn't demonstrate all of its features but will help you get started with the concepts Spring Boot has to offer.

 What you'll need
 ----------------